LeanXcale: Shaping the Future of SQL Databases for Data Batch Processing

 Why Did You Start LeanXcale?

-Being a former computer science professor and researcher on distributed databases, I’ve dedicated my life to making databases run faster and smoother.
-As part of my research, I looked into scaling databases, and back then, the main way to do so was by means of a technique called full replication, having a full copy of the database in every computer.
+As a former computer science professor and researcher on distributed databases, I’ve dedicated my life to making databases run faster and smoother.
+As part of my research, I looked into scaling databases.
+Back then, the main way to do so was through a technique called full replication, which involved having a full copy of the database on every computer.
 However, the scalability was very low (logarithmic in technical terms).

 It seemed that there was a scalability limit on what scalable databases could achieve.
-But after talking to a friend who is an expert on storage and distributed systems, I realized that just because no one has gone beyond that limit didn’t mean that the limit was for real.
-So a few days later, I decided to start my research on database scalability from scratch with no a priori assumptions and figure out how to design the most scalable database from first principles.
+But after talking to a friend who is an expert on storage and distributed systems, I realized that just because no one has gone beyond that limit doesn’t mean that the limit is real.
+So, a few days later, I decided to start my research on database scalability from scratch with no a priori assumptions and figure out how to design the most scalable database from first principles.

 After nine months, like a pregnancy, I had a solution for the scalability problem and decided to pursue this line of research further, applying for research funding, which was eventually granted.
 As part of this research project, we developed an entirely new database.
 When my friend saw what we had developed, he proposed building an MVP and bringing this innovation to the market.
 He had co-founded a startup before to bring his Ph.D. research work to the market, which impressed me, and I started to evaluate the possibility of following suit.